QTM350/-ACCENTing-AWS_Transcribe-Accuracy-Code/README.md

 ###### *All URLs in the .txt file contains transcripts formatted as .json files*

 ---
-#### To see data for Levenshtein Distance: [Data for Levenshtein distance.csv](https://github.com/QTM350/ACCENTing-AWS_Transcribe-Accuracy-Code/blob/main/Data%20for%20Levenshtein%20distance.csv).
+#### To see data pertaining to our calculated Levenshtein Distance: [Data for Levenshtein distance.csv](https://github.com/QTM350/ACCENTing-AWS_Transcribe-Accuracy-Code/blob/main/Data%20for%20Levenshtein%20distance.csv).
 This CSV file includes three columns:
 ##### 1. `Accent`: *The origin country used in ttsreader.com.*

 ##### 2. `Difficulty`: *The corresponding text data outlined earlier in the README.*